shuidi-fed/vapperjs.org/docs/using-plugin.md

 - Type: `string`
 - Default: `'$cookie'`

 Specifies the name of the property injected into the component instance.
-The default is `$cookie`, so you can access it via the component instance: `vm.$cookie`.
+The default is `$cookie`, so you can access it via the component instance: `ctx.$cookie`.

 ##### fromRes